23bi14305/crypto_usth/README.md

 # crypto_usth

-# important
+# IMPORTANT
-- main code inside the foler final
+- main code inside the folder final
 - to run the code, $python main.py
 - libary needed: cryptography, rsa, hashlib

+# MAIN PROBLEM
+- Scalability
+- Group n member, a sender need to send (n - 1) packets (enc_aes_key, cipher, signature) to the server, then server distributes to corresponding members (need to mark the packet to correct member)
+- Temporary solution: since (cipher, signature), send only 1 time, then send (n - 1) times the (enc_aes_key) to the server (reduce the packet size)

 # overview
 Algorithm used:
 - Symmetric encryption (AES) for message confidentiality.